 - Before you buy Washington real estate understand you and your estate may be subject to U.S. and Washington State taxes.
 Similar to Canada there may be capital gains or losses in the event of a future sale of your Washington real estate.
 However, unlike Canada, your estate may be subject to U.S. and Washington Estate Tax upon your passing.
 Whether any estate tax will be due is generally determined by the fair market value of your Washington real estate and other U.S. based assets as well as the fair market value of your Canadian and world-wide assets on the date of passing.
-Although the U.S. Federal Estate Tax exemption is very high at 11.6 million U.S. Dollars approximately (until 2026), the Washington Estate Tax exemption is much lower at 2.1 million U.S. Dollars approximately.
-In other words, if your estate has assets with a net fair market value of greater than 2.1 million U.S. Dollars on the date of your passing then there will likely be Washington Estate tax to pay (even if you are a Canadian tax resident).
-Likewise, if your estate has assets with a net value of greater than 11.6 million U.S. Dollars on the date of your passing then there will be U.S. Federal Estate Tax.
+Although the U.S. Federal Estate Tax exemption is very high at $12,060,000 U.S. Dollars approximately (until 2025), the Washington Estate Tax exemption is much lower at $2,193,000 U.S. Dollars approximately.
+In other words, if your estate has assets with a gross fair market value of greater than $2,193,000 U.S. Dollars (less any applicable deductions) on the date of your passing then there will likely be Washington Estate tax to pay (even if you are a Canadian tax resident).
+Likewise, if your estate has assets with a net value of greater than $12,060,000 U.S. Dollars on the date of your passing then there will be U.S. Federal Estate Tax.
 It is recommended you consult with a U.S. Tax Advisor to determine what if any estate tax may be due.
 If potential estate tax will be incurred in the future you may wish to reconsider buying Washington real estate in the first place.

 - Purchase and Sale Agreements (PSA) are normally necessary to buy and sell Washington real estate.
 Washington has mandatory requirements which must be included in a PSA, which essentially serves as a road map to Closing.